 1 Peter 5 calls the enemy a roaring lion looking for someone to devour.
 Which animal does a lion pick off?
 Not the weakest.
 The one that is most isolated.
 Isolation is the reality for everyone in whom the enemy has sunk his teeth deeply into.
 Think about David.
 When he was at his best, he was connected to his friend Jonathan or his mighty men.
 But, the moment when David fell the hardest was a moment when he was isolated.
 The moral of the story: If you want to fall into sin, a surefire way is to isolate yourself.
 You are not strong enough to endure by yourself and neither am I. We were not designed to operate that way.
 We were created out of community (the Trinity) and for community!
 Men, we must have a band of brothers with whom we are willing to be courageously vulnerable.

 Every man on the planet, regardless of socioeconomic class, social status or fitness level, struggles with this issue.
 Barna Research tells us that 64 percent of men look at porn at least once per month.
 This is a devastating reality.
-Biopsychologists tell us that upon sexual arousal, synapses fire in the brain communicating to the to body release chemicals that create feelings of closeness and intimacy.
+Biopsychologists tell us that upon sexual arousal, synapses fire in the brain communicating to the body to release chemicals that create feelings of closeness and intimacy.
 It’s easy to see God’s handiwork in this science.
 He has designed sex to bond spouses together in a very special way.
 But, sexual gratification of any kind outside of the marriage relationship will actually short circuit that reality that God has designed.
 This is why Paul says to the Corinthians, “Flee sexual immorality.”
 In other words, don’t treat it casually.
 Run away as hard and fast as you possibly can!

 After the Pearl Harbor attack, Japanese Admiral Yamamoto said, “I fear all we have done is to awaken a sleeping giant and fill him with a terrible resolve.”
 I hope that this post does that for you.
 D.L.
 Moody said, “The world has yet to see what God will do with one man fully consecrated to him.
 By God’s grace, I will be that man.”